 A divergent approach

 I have lived experience of neurodivergence.
-But I am mindful that my experience won’t be the same as yours.
-I provide a space in which you can explore what your neurodivergence means for you, whether that is being autistic, having ADHD, or other differences.
-(I am an ATAA-trained practitioner).
+However, I am mindful that my experience may not be the same as yours.
+I provide a space in which you can explore what your neurodivergence means for you, whether that is being Autistic, having ADHD, or other differences.
+(I am an ATAA – Adaptive Therapy for Autistic Adults -trained practitioner).

 How I work: